Bizzaro/x230-osx/README.md

 ## Thinkpad x230 OS X - Running fully functional, natively.
 **Updated: April 8 2016**

+**Note:** This is NOT a spoonfeeding guide, other resources may be required to pull you up to speed.
+This page is meant to reduce the amount of googling and testing what works and what doesn't.

+Time taken to get system fully working: ~30 hours (shouldn't take you this long since everything I encountered is listed here)

 ### Specs
 * Model: x230 2320-32U
 * CPU: Intel i5-3210M 2.50GHz